When it comes to finding the best monitor for PS5, there are a ton of options to pick from.

 The Acer Nitro XV282K is a solid choice if you ask us!

-The BenQ ZOWIE XL2411K gaming monitor is a regular feature on many of our product selections and with good reason.
+The BenQ ZOWIE XL2411K gaming monitor is a regular feature on many of our product selections, including our list of the best Xbox Series X monitors - and with good reason.

-The trade-off may be lower resolution, but this is compatible with PS5 at 120hz and is a significant upgrade from the previous model in the design department.
+The trade-off may be lower resolution, but this is compatible with PS5 at 120hz and it's a significant upgrade from the previous model in the design department.

-In turn, this makes it one of the best monitors for competitive gaming given that smaller panel and 1080p resolution which could be considered a sweet spot for FPS games, as well as one of the best BenQ monitors full-stop.
+In turn, this should make the Zowie a great choice for competitive gaming given its smaller panel and 1080p resolution which could be considered a sweet spot for FPS games.
+In fact, we'd argue it's one of the best budget 1080p monitors out there.

-For an HDMI 2.1 upgrade, check out our review of the BenQ EX321OU here.
+If you're after an HDMI 2.1 upgrade though, check out our review of the BenQ EX321OU here.

 As expected, many of the standard tropes of a 4K monitor are here, but there are more than a few added extras which justify its weightier price tag.

-Best PS5 Monitor 4K Mid-Range - AOC U28G2AE 28 Inch Gaming Monitor
+Best 4K mid-range PS5 monitor - AOC U28G2AE 28 Inch Gaming Monitor

 This AOC 4K monitor is a versatile monitor that boasts impressive brightness, colour, and resolution, making it worth considering if you're after something for a smaller setup and want to keep costs lower.